lehtoroni/clogtank/README.md

 ## Word of caution
 **ImageMagick and Cups might work differently based on the installed version.**
 Go ahead and modify the script parameters for your need, if it doesn't work at first!

+## Troubleshooting: Print as PDF instead of JPG?
+On my server, the jpeg does not get printed.
+The printer just wakes up and does nothing.
+Thus, there is the option to print the image as a pdf.

+Just uncomment these lines:

 ## What does it do?